-Each year, we take great pride in recognising the efforts of our students who complete Year 12.
+Each year, we are proud of our students who complete Year 12.
 From school, many of our students go on to further study, training and employment and ultimately, make positive contributions to our community.

 Among each group of Year 12 students, there are some who need additional support to successfully transition to further study, training or work.

-To support these students, the Queensland Government is funding the Link and Launch program.
-Link and Launch is a school based program, designed to help these young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.
+The Link and Launch program is designed to help these young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.

 How the program works

-Participating schools receive funding to recruit Link and Launch officers to connect with young people who have completed Year 12 but not yet transitioned to further study, training or work.
-These officers can assist young people to navigate a range of post-school study, training and work options in line with their individual goals, aspirations, skills and strengths and support them to make independent choices that will equip them to make a successful transition.
-Some of the options students may consider through the program include:
+Our Link and Launch Coordinator, Rochelle, connects with young people who have completed Year 12 but not yet transitioned to further study, training or work.
+Rochelle can assist young people to navigate the system and consider a range of post-school study, training and work options in line with their individual goals, aspirations, skills and strengths.
+Link and Launch aims to support young people to make independent choices that will equip them to make a successful transition.
+Some of the options young people may consider through the program include:

 - Skilling Queenslanders for Work programs

-- Federal incentives and participation programs such as JobTrainer
+- federal incentives such as JobTrainer and Certificate 3 Guarantee

 Our school to host the program